 3. OPTIONS

-The third step of the GROW model is about finding possible solutions or action steps for your coachee to move towards their initial goal.
+The third step of the GROW model is about finding possible solutions or action steps for your coachee to move toward their initial goal.
 It’s also a time to find creative ways to go around obstacles and come up with new ways to approach a seemingly futile situation.
-Make sure your coachee finds their own solutions, without you advising them.

 Coaching questions to ask: